-- Monitor the study and development of alternative transportation funding proposals, including the State's road charge pilot program and ensure that efforts are made to address concerns related to equity, privacy, and public support of such proposals; - b) Oppose levying new and/or increase in gasoline taxes or user fees, including revenue increases on fuel consumption categorized as charges, fees, revenue enhancements, or similar classifications.
-Consideration of such efforts shall occur when a direct nexus is determined to exist between revenues and transportation projects, and additional revenues are to be controlled by the county transportation commission; - Oppose efforts to decrease the voter threshold requirement for local tax measures for transportation purposes and/or mandating specific uses of future local sales tax revenues; - Oppose efforts to increase administrative fees charged by the California Department of Tax and Fee Administration on the collection of local sales tax measures; - e) Support efforts that ensure that all users of the State's transportation system pay their "fair share" to maintain and improve the system; - h) Support efforts to restore equity with regards to the generation and disbursement of sales tax revenues that support the Local Transportation Fund; - i) Support the retention of existing and future local revenue sources.
+- a) Monitor the study and development of alternative transportation funding proposals, including the State's road charge pilot program and ensure that efforts are made to address concerns related to equity, privacy, and public support of such proposals; (moved from "Key Policy Issues" Section) - b) Oppose levying new and/or increase in gasoline taxes or user fees, including revenue increases on fuel consumption categorized as charges, fees, revenue enhancements, or similar classifications.
+Consideration of such efforts shall occur when a direct nexus is determined to exist between revenues and transportation projects, and additional revenues are to be controlled by the county transportation commission; - c) Oppose efforts to decrease the voter threshold requirement for local tax measures for transportation purposes and/or mandating specific uses of future local sales tax revenues; - d) Oppose efforts to increase administrative fees charged by the California Department of Tax and Fee Administration on the collection of local sales tax measures; - e) Support efforts to ease or simplify local matching requirements for state and federal grants and programs; - f) Support legislation to protect the flexibility of the federal-aid highway funds by requiring state compliance with federal highway safety requirements; - g) Support flexibility for obligating regional federal transportation funds through interim exchange instead of loss of the funds by the local agency; - eh) Support efforts that ensure that all users of the State's transportation system pay their "fair share" to maintain and improve the system; - hi) Support efforts to restore equity with regards to the generation and disbursement of sales tax revenues that support the Local Transportation Fund;- - i) Support the retention of existing and future local revenue sources. (moved from "Key Policy Issues" Section)

 IV.
-STATE TRANSPORTATION IMPROVEMENT PROGRAM
+III.
+STATE TRANSPORTATION IMPROVEMENT PROGRAM STREAMLINING

 The State Transportation Improvement Program (STIP), substantially amended by SB 45 (Chapter 622, Statutes of 1997), is a programming document that establishes the funding priorities and project commitments for transportation capital improvements in California.
 SB 45 placed decision-making authority closest to the problem by providing project selection for 75 percent of the funding in the Regional Transportation Improvement Program (RTIP).
 This funding is distributed to counties based on an allocation formula.

 The remaining 25 percent of the funds is programmed by the California Department of Transportation (Caltrans) in the Interregional Transportation Improvement Program (ITIP).
+SB 1 is expected to promote increased stability for future STIP fund estimates.
 OCTA will seek to ensure that the regional focus of the program is preserved.
 Key provisions to be sought by OCTA include:

-- a) Support maintaining the current STIP formula, which provides 75 percent of STIP funding to the locally-nominated RTIP and 25 percent to the ITIP; - b) Support legislation that maintains equitable allocations of transportation funding, such as the north/south formula distribution of county shares and ITIP allocations; - c) Support legislation to clarify that programming of current period county shares has priority over advancement of future county shares; - d) Support a formula-based guaranteed disbursement of the ITIP; - e) Support efforts to allow a mode-neutral STIP; - f) Support increased flexibility for the use of STIP funds to support alternative projects, including, but not limited to, transit and goods movement improvement projects.
+- a) Support maintaining the current STIP formula, which provides 75 percent of STIP funding to the locally-nominated RTIP and 25 percent to the ITIP; (moved from "Key Policy Issues" Section with updated parenthetical references) - ba) Support legislation that maintains equitable allocations of transportation funding, such as the north/south formula distribution of county shares and ITIP allocations; - cb) Support legislation to clarify that programming of current period county shares has priority over advancement of future county shares; - de) Support a formula-based guaranteed disbursement of the ITIP; - d) Support legislation to involve county transportation commissions in the development and prioritization of State Highway Operation and Protection Program projects; (moved to Section II) - e) Support efforts to allow a mode-neutral STIP; - f) Support increased flexibility for the use of STIP funds to support alternative projects, including, but not limited to, transit and goods movement improvement projects.

-V. TRANSIT PROGRAMS
+V. IV.
+TRANSIT PROGRAMS